DevelopedByDev/autoquill_ai/BUILD_INSTRUCTIONS.md

-# AutoQuill AI - Build Instructions
+# AutoQuill - Build Instructions

-This document provides instructions for building and packaging AutoQuill AI for macOS distribution.
+This document provides instructions for building and packaging AutoQuill for macOS distribution.

 ## Prerequisites